hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ---

-### When not to wear a down jacket?

-You should avoid wearing your down-jacket while you are active (e.g. hiking, biking, climbing or skiing) since down insulates less when it gets wet.
-So ideally you wear a [fleece jacket][18] when you are active and switch to your down jacket when you are resting.

----

 ### What is down quality?

 A high down quality indicates that less down is needed to keep you warm for the same weight (e.g. a fill power of 900 keeps you more warm than a fill power of 700 with the same amount of down) - having higher warmth-to-weight ratio.
 A down jacket with the highest fill power and the lightest shell fabric can be considered an ultralight down jacket.
 Fill power is measured by cuin.
 A ratio of 90:10 expresses the down-feather ratio (90% down and 10% feathers).